History

 6. Drain on paper towels and serve immediately with honey.

 Tip from the editors.
 The puff happens because steam forms inside the dough as it hits the oil.
-Make sure the oil temperature does not drop between batches; cold oil produces flat, greasy sopapillas.
+Keep oil temperature constant; cold oil produces flat, greasy sopapillas.

 Where to eat sopapilla with honey